emustudio/emustudio.github.io/_documentation/user/_doc/ram/abstract-tape.md

 ## Graphical user interface (GUI)

 The graphical user interface of the abstract tape is very simple.
-In order to open it, select the tape in the peripheral devices list in the Emulator panel.
+To open it, select the tape in the peripheral devices list in the Emulator panel.
 Then, click on the "Show" button.

 ![Abstract tape window (Input tape of the RAM machine)]({{ site.baseurl }}/assets/ram/abstractTape-ram.png)

 The symbol, highlighted with the blue color is the current head position, in this case.
-In order to manipulate with particular symbols, one must _select_ the symbol, which appears in *bold*, as in the following image:
+To manipulate with particular symbols, one must _select_ the symbol, which appears in *bold*, as in the following image:

 ![Selected symbol in the abstract tape]({{ site.baseurl }}/assets/ram/abstractTape-ram-selection.png)

-- *A*: If the tape allows it, one can add new symbol before the selected one in the tape.
+- *A*: If the tape allows it, one can add a new symbol before the selected one in the tape.
 In the image, the tape does not allow it.
 - *B*: The tape content area.
 Usually, each row consists of the symbol "index" or position within the tape, followed by the symbol itself.
-- *C*: If the tape allows it, one can add new symbol after the last one in the tape.
+- *C*: If the tape allows it, one can add a new symbol after the last one in the tape.
 In the image, the tape allows it.
-- *D*: Removes selected symbol from the tape.
+- *D*: Removes the selected symbol from the tape.
 - *E*: Edits the tape symbol.
 The symbol must be selected.
 - *F*: Clears the tape content

 ## Settings

-The tape allows to edit some settings from the graphical mode; to open the settings window click on the "Settings" button below the peripheral devices list in the Emulator panel.
+The tape allows us to edit some settings from the graphical mode; to open the settings window click on the "Settings" button below the peripheral devices list in the Emulator panel.
 The window can be seen in the following image:

 ![Abstract tape settings]({{ site.baseurl }}/assets/ram/abstractTape-ram-settings.png)

-- *A*: Do not allow the tape to fall behind other window
+- *A*: Do not allow the tape to fall behind another window
 - *B*: Show the tape right after emuStudio start